 Olympic sailing has definitely improved its TV appeal and onsite viewability with the addition of match racing and the medal races.
 And it’s great to have online live video feeds.
 But it’s still tough even for sailors to follow what’s going on in the fleet racing; I keep wishing for a snapshot of where the boats are on the overall course, and some info about what the breeze is doing.

 Non-sailors, of course, are even more confused, which is what Francis Higgins so humorously captured.
 Why do the boats seem to be zigging and zagging all over the place, instead of lining up and heading toward the finish tape like any normal group of Olympic competitors?
 How do you tell when someone’s ahead?
 How, in fact, do you even tell when they’ve started, with four different guns going off in the space of five minutes?

-Annalise didn’t win her medal, finishing an agonising fourth.
+Annalise didn’t win her medal, finishing an agonizing fourth.
 But she helped raise the visibility of her sport, not just in her native Ireland but around the world.
 Sailing will never be able to compete with track and field for TV appeal or ease of filming and viewing.
 So if parody is our best hope for visibility, bring on more belly-laughing videos like this one.
-Even if they’re only available for a day or two, before the IOC pulls them down.
+Even if they're only available for a day or two, before the IOC pulls them down.

 Connect with Carol on Google+